Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 The success that residential brokers are having on the platforms suggests commercial professionals could leverage it further.

-There are several reasons why Quora is a great channel to include within your CRE marketing.
+Why is Quora a great channel to include within your CRE marketing?
 Firstly, it’s free.
 While there are paid options within Quora, being an active contributor is enough.
-Secondly, contributing answers to questions that you have domain expertise in will generate inbound leads.
-The audience reading these questions and answers are seeking the knowledge you have and likely your services too.
-It also serves as a strong link building channel to improve your overall search engine ranking.
+Secondly, if you contribute answers within your domain expertise, you’ll generate inbound leads.

+Your experience and knowledge will shine through in this forum, helping establish your credibility as a CRE exert.
+Readers are seeking the knowledge you have and are therefore likely seeking your services too.
+It also serves as a strong link-building channel to improve your overall search engine ranking.

 Lastly, Quora can be used as a channel for blog ideas.
-The questions asked in quora make great blog titles and mean that you are creating content on topics people want and topics people search for.
+The questions asked in Quora make great blog titles that focus on relevant topics.

 Medium is a user-generated content community of long-form written content.